driveralex/AC562/CR.md

 cat("Avreage score is",score/nb_simu,"%\n")
 ```

-With the zealot the effect of the 10 influenced node seem increassed.
+With the zealot the effect of the 10 influenced nodes seem increassed.

 #### c) Effect of remouving node.

 As for the nodes, we can influence the network by changing its topology.
-However, finding the edges to remouve might be more complicated that for nodes in the voter model.
+However, finding the edges to remove  might be more complicated that for nodes in the voter model.
 Because my proposition of node influencing did not work well, and limitation in time to execute this function: I will not implement it.

 ## TP4

 The fourth practical is about epidemic models.
-We will implement a SIR (Susceptible, Infectious, Recovered) model.
+We will implement an SIR (Susceptible, Infectious, Recovered) model.

-### 1 R implementation
+### 1) R implementation

-Below you will find a function that simulate the spread of the epidemic in a SIR meodel.
-The evolution of the number of Suceptible, Infected and Recovered can be representated as a function of the time:
+Below you will find a function that simulate the spread of the epidemic in an SIR model.
+The evolution of the number of Susceptible, Infected and Recovered can be represented as a function of the time:
 ```r
 library(igraph)